Information for Visiting Astronomers

 - Pipeline and Quality Control

 The "Quality Control" group of the Data Flow Operation Department performs many tests and measurements on all the data coming form Paranal.
-Many results, such as noise, gain, zero points, color terms, etc, are avaible from their page
+Many results, such as noise, gain, zero points, color terms, etc, are available from their DFO Quality Control and Data Processinge page.